eideasy/eid-sample-app/README.md

 ## Usage guide

 First go to the https://id.eideasy.com to register website to get client_id and secret values.
+For testing against sandbox find the credentials from https://eideasy.com/developer-documentation/sandbox/ .

 ## Installing
 This Sample app is based on the Laravel framework.
 See more at https://laravel.com/docs/7.x/installation